Matt Olson Player Props: Braves vs. Phillies

-Matt Olson -- with a slugging percentage of .579 in his past 10 games, including three home runs -- will be in action for the Atlanta Braves versus the Philadelphia Phillies, with Aaron Nola on the mound, on May 25 at 7:20 PM ET.
+Matt Olson -- with a slugging percentage of .622 in his past 10 games, including three home runs -- will be in action for the Atlanta Braves against the Philadelphia Phillies, with Taijuan Walker on the mound, on May 26 at 7:20 PM ET.

-In his most recent game, he notched a home run while going 1-for-4 against the Dodgers.
+He had a one-hit performance in his previous game (1-for-3) against the Phillies.

 Matt Olson Game Info & Props vs. the Phillies